ChristianTracy/cra-redux-boilerplate/README.md

 ### - Actions tips

-Create your actions usin FSA standar : https://github.com/redux-utilities/flux-standard-action Remember that you're using `redux-thunk` in this projects.
+Create your actions using FSA standard : https://github.com/redux-utilities/flux-standard-action Remember that you're using `redux-thunk` in this projects.

 ## Selectors